What is your water company doing to cope with the dry weather?

 South West water customers are at risk of “formal restrictions” being introduced over the coming weeks.

-The company announced on August 3 that it may have to make the “difficult decision” to introduce restrictions, “if the exceptional levels of demand and sustained dry weather continues”.
+The last water restriction in the region was in 1996, but the company said on August 3 it may have to make the “difficult decision” to introduce restrictions “if the exceptional levels of demand and sustained dry weather continues”.

 – Southern Water